Edge Computing in Low-Earth Orbit -- What Could Possibly Go Wrong?: Related Work

 The concept of LEO edge computing was outlined by Bhattacherjee et al.~\cite{Bhattacherjee2020-kr}.
 The authors describe use-cases and replication techniques to counteract orbital movements of satellites but leave fault-tolerance to future work.
 Compute platforms for LEO edge software systems~\cite{Bhosale2020-aa,paper_pfandzelter_LEO_serverless} as well as simulation~\cite{Kassing2020-yc,paper_pfandzelter_LEO_CDN,Kempton2021-lw} and emulation~\cite{paper_pfandzelter2022celestial,techreport_pfandzelter_celestial_extended,kon2022stargaze} tools have been proposed.
 These tools and platforms, however, only focus on the predictable behavior of satellite constellations, such as those derived from orbital trajectories of satellites.

 As argued by Singla~\cite{singla2021satnetlab}, there is little public information on the actual characteristics of satellite networks, let alone that of the LEO edge.
 Kassem et al.~\cite{kassem2022browser} perform a browser-based study of the Starlink service using volunteer nodes in Europe, Australia, and the USA.
-They find that although Starlink can provide better connectivity than terrestrial networks they test, bandwidth and network delays vary between subscriber locations.
+They find that it can provide better connectivity than terrestrial networks they test, yet bandwidth and network delays vary between subscriber locations.
 Further, their results show an impact of weather and satellite handovers on packet loss.
-Michel et al.~\cite{michel2022first} and Ma et al.~\cite{ma2022network} have conducted similar studies.
+Michel et al.~\cite{michel2022first} and Ma et al.~\cite{ma2022network} have conducted similar studies of Starlink.

-As no LEO edge resources are deployed in current satellite constellations, such an approach can unfortunately not yield knowledge about faults of compute resources in space.
+As no LEO edge resources are deployed in current commercial satellite constellations, measurement studies from the client side can unfortunately not yield knowledge about faults of compute resources in space.
 Wang et al.~\cite{wang2021tiansuan} have proposed the \emph{Tiansuan Constellation} of six research satellites in LEO equipped with CPU and GPU resources to perform software testing in space.
 While this will support evaluation of LEO edge research under the most realistic conditions, it is expensive and thus limited in scale.
+To the best of our knowledge, resiliency challenges in LEO edge computing have not yet been studied holistically.